incsteps/qaqatua/docs/es/encrypt.md

 }'
 ```

-A lo que Qaqatua responderá con algo similar a :
+A lo que QaQatua responderá con algo similar a :

 ```json
 {